-Completion of basic courses in English, Biology, Chemistry, and Math with a GPA of 3.0 or above are required for some LVN programs, depending on the school you choose.
+Completion of basic courses in English, Biology, Chemistry, and Math with a GPA of 3.0 or above are required for LVN programs, depending on the school you choose.
 If you have taken Advanced Placement testing in high school, you may have already earned credit for some of these basic courses – talk to an advisor at your school to see how your Advanced Placement scores transfer to specific courses.
-Also be sure that you have your official scores sent early enough to arrive at your intended school.
+Also be sure that you have your official scores sent early enough to arrive at your chosen school.

 If you feel you have enough knowledge to pass basic college courses, you may also want to look into CLEP testing.
 The College-Level Examination Program allows you to test out of a range of basic subjects, including composition & literature, science & mathematics, history & social sciences, business, and world languages.
 Speak to your school's advisor first to see how many CLEP exam credits you can earn towards your program.

 In order to be successful in any accelerated training program, you must also possess personal and professional skills beyond your basic education.
 These include the following.